MusicShaun/HTML-Email-Signature/README.md

 <br>
 <h3>How do I inject my signature into my preferred email client? </h3>

  - <strong>Apple mail</strong>: You can't simply drop and drag into the preferences.
 Its a whole process, almost like they don't want you to do it.
-The instructions are simple enough though - https://www.hubspot.com/email-signature-generator/add-html-signature-mail-mac#:~:text=Open%20Apple%20Mail%20on%20your,click%20the%20%E2%80%9C%2B%E2%80%9D%20button.
+The steps are simple enough though - https://www.hubspot.com/email-signature-generator/add-html-signature-mail-mac#:~:text=Open%20Apple%20Mail%20on%20your,click%20the%20%E2%80%9C%2B%E2%80%9D%20button.
  - <strong>Gmail</strong>: My method was to install the chrome extension <i>Insert HTML by Designmodo</i>.
 This nifty little tool adds a html feature that allows you to copy and paste your code into the gmail suite signature box.